American Educational Research Association

-The American Educational Research Association (AERA, pronounced "A-E-R-A") is a professional organization representing education researchers in the United States and around the world.
-AERA's mission is to advance knowledge about education and promote the use of research in educational practices both nationally and abroad.
+The American Educational Research Association (AERA) is an organization representing education researchers in the United States.

-Organization and membership

-AERA is led by an Executive Director (Felice J. Levine) and a President (Tyrone Howard) from the University of California, Los Angeles in 2023–24).
-AERA's governance structure includes the Council, Executive Board, standing committees, and award committees.
-Other committees, task forces, and working groups are initiated for specific needs.

-AERA has 25,000 members, including scientists, teachers, students, administrators, state and local agencies, counselors, and evaluators.

-The organization represents a range of disciplines, including education, psychology, statistics, sociology, history, economics, philosophy, anthropology, and political science.
-There are 12 divisions covering different research areas in education.
+Founded in 1915, the organization represents a range of disciplines, including: education, psychology, statistics, sociology, history, economics, philosophy, anthropology, and political science.

+AERA reports a membership of approximately 25,000 education researchers including scientists, teachers, students, administrators, and policy professionals.

+According to the organization, its goal is to advance knowledge about education and promote the use of research in educational practices both nationally and abroad.

 Early history

-AERA (known originally as National Association of Directors of Educational Research) was founded in 1916 as an interest group within the National Education Association Department of Superintendence.
-The association's eight founders – Burdette R. Buckingham, Albert Shiels, Leonard P. Ayres, Frank W. Ballou, Stuart A. Courtis, Edwin Hebden, George Melcher, and Joseph P. O'Hern – were all directors of education research in various parts of the United States.
-They met at the 1915 NEA Department of Superintendence annual meeting and came up with the idea of starting an organization to advance education research.
+Originally known as the National Association of Directors of Educational Research, AERA was founded in New York in 1915.
+It was founded by eight individuals as an interest group within the National Education Association Department of Superintendence.
+Early on, the organization mainly focused on testing students educational achievement.
+Membership grew as more faculty members from colleges of education nationwide joined and diversified the organization's research.
+In 1931, AERA became a department of the National Education Association.
+The association's eight founders: Burdette R. Buckingham, Albert Shiels, Leonard P. Ayres, Frank W. Ballou, Stuart A. Courtis, Edwin Hebden, George Melcher, and Joseph P. O'Hern – were all directors of education research in various parts of the United States.
+They met at the 1915 NEA Department of Superintendence annual meeting and proposed the establishment of an organization to advance educational research.
 Their constitution was approved the following year.

-Early topics of interest for early AERA included research bureau operations, measurement techniques, and particular school situations.
+Early topics of interest for the AERA included research bureau operations, measurement techniques, and particular school situations.
 Active membership in the early association was reserved for research bureau directors and their assistants.
-The association's early years revolved around the annual convention.
-Between meetings, the association published an internal quarterly newsletter, the Educational Research Bulletin.
+The association's early years revolved around the annual convention, but it also published an internal quarterly newsletter, the Educational Research Bulletin.

-By the end of World War I in 1918, the association had 36 active members and four honorary members and was affecting public policy, visible in the school districts that started to change student coursework and education practices as a result of standardized tests.
-Mental testing developments, primarily psychometrics as a result of the First World War, new subfields of education, and the growth of education research at the post-secondary level challenged the association to widen its mission.
-The association opened its membership to include anyone who could demonstrate their competence as a researcher, indicated by their published or unpublished work.
-In 1922, members voted to adopt a name that represented their goal of representing the interests of all American education researchers – Educational Research Association of America.
-Over the years that followed, membership saw a dramatic increase, particularly among university personal, which grew from 48% to 69% between the years 1923 and 1927.
+By the end of World War I in 1918, the association had 36 active members and four honorary members.
+Its influence on public policy grew, visible in the school districts which began altering student coursework and education practices as a result of standardized tests.
+Mental testing developments, primarily psychometrics as a result of the First World War, new sub-fields of education, and the growth of education research at the post-secondary level challenged the association to widen its mission.
+The association opened its membership to include anyone who could demonstrate their competence as a researcher, as evidenced by their published or unpublished work.
+In 1922, members voted to adopt the name Educational Research Association of America to represent their goal of increasing membership of American education researchers.
+According to the AERA, over the years that followed, membership saw an increase, particularly among university personnel which grew from 48% to 69% between the years 1923 and 1927.